ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 Learn how a group of local women is making a big difference for Stephenson County nonprofits during an upcoming Lunch and Learn in Freeport.

-The free program will explain how the organization works, the impact it’s making locally, and how women can become involved.
+The free program will explain how the organization works, the impact it's making locally and how women can become involved.
 Attendees are encouraged to bring a sack lunch.
-Registration is appreciated and you can call 815-235-9777.
+Registration is appreciated, and attendees can call 815-235-9777.

 RODEO RETURNS AT STEPHENSON COUNTY FAIR